Imaginative Ways To Add Maps to WordPress

 EventON is a pretty much standard plugin to do the job.
 Use it to display event locations and directions.
 Users can type the address to get directions.
 They can keep track of an event and it’s location.
 When users click on a marker in the map they can see the title, place and time related to event in info window.
 You can also provide a link for visitors to buy tickets.

-If it is a subscription based website that you own, use Google maps to show the location and density of your registered users.
+If you run a membership or subscription based website, why not use Google maps to show the location and density of your registered users.
+This is great especially social sites, such as ones run on BuddyPress.

 It may be a good idea to also show the number of currently online logged in users.
 Real time visitor count from different regions that is visible to other users can prompt many more from those regions to sign up.
 This subtle hard sell has the potential to increase your subscriptions by a notch or two.